IrisDuMutel/ATIMini40_software/README.md

 - DAQ_acquire_Voltages2.py: Same as DAQ_acquire_Voltages but reads as fast as possible and writes data nito a CVS file which path is declared at the beginning of the script.

--DAQ_acquire_Voltages_GUI.py: Launches ATIMini40_GUI.ui, which allows easier configuration of the instrument and data log.
-NOT WORKING
+- DAQ_acquire_Voltages_GUI.py: Launches ATIMini40_GUI.ui, which allows easier configuration of the instrument and data log.
+Working using QTimer 1 ms

 Commands used in these scripts can be found (with additional examples) in the [Keysight 34970A Command reference manual](https://documentation.help/Keysight-34970A-34972A/)